tupakkatapa/coditon-md/README.md

-⚠️ **Written by a JavaScript beginner relying heavily on AI**

 # Coditon-MD

+> ⚠️  **Written by a JavaScript beginner relying heavily on AI**

 Simple yet customizable, self-hosted platform designed to dynamically render Markdown files as HTML content from a specified directory.

-My own instance is up and running at: https://blog.coditon.com
+My own instance is up and running at: [https://blog.coditon.com](https://blog.coditon.com)

 ## Key Features

 - Automatically converts Markdown files into HTML web pages
-- Parses YAML metadata, including title, author, and publication date
+- Parses YAML metadata to extract the publication date
 - Easily customizable via NixOS module or CLI
-- Syntax highlighting and a bunch of other markdown-it plugins
+- Syntax highlighting and a wide range of markdown-it plugins
 - Supports both dark and light themes for user preference
 - Fully responsive layout that looks great on both desktop and mobile devices
 - Provides an RSS feed and article downloads